HarlequinVG/shaders/gameboy_shader/README.md

 As of this commit, the requisites for this shader to run properly are as follows:

-- `video driver` set to `OpenGL` under RetroArch's video settings
-- `integer scaling` `disabled` under RetroArch's video settings (prevents the border from displaying properly)
++ `integer scaling` `disabled` under RetroArch's video settings (prevents the border from displaying properly)
-- the display window itself must be non-integer scaled in order for the border to display (set to fullscreen, or drag the corner a little to give it more room)
++ the display window itself must be non-integer scaled in order for the border to display, for this you can:
+ +  run RetroArch in fullscreen mode
+ +  set RetroArch to run in Window mode at a non-integer scale (ex.
+5.5) under video settings
+ +  drag the corner of the RetroArch window to increase its size an arbitrary amount

 If you follow the above two restrictions and the shader still doesn't work, it's like a GPU incompatibility issue.
 These should be worked out in future commits.